Sol de Janeiro

-Sol de Janeiro is an American skincare and fragrance brand founded in 2015 by Heela Yang.
+Sol de Janeiro is an American skincare and fragrance brand founded in 2015 by Korean-American Heela Yang.
 Sol de Janeiro products are inspired by Brazilian beach culture and are known for its signature scent base of pistachio and vanilla.

+The brand is majority-owned by Groupe L'Occitane, and literally means “Sun of January”.

+Jordan Saxemard was named CEO in April 2026, following the exit of founder and CEO, Heela Yang.

 History

-Co-founder and CEO Heela Yang worked as a director of marketing at Clinique and as a manager at Lancôme before moving from Brazil to New York with her husband in 2012.
-Yang, a Korean-American and Harvard Business School alumna, founded Sol de Janeiro after living in Brazil and experiencing its inclusive beach culture firsthand.
+Sol de Janeiro was founded in 2015 by Heela Yang, Marc Capra, and Camila Pierotti.

-In 2021 L’Occitane Group acquired a majority stake in Sol de Janeiro, valuing the company at US$450 million.
+In 2021, Groupe L'Occitane acquired a majority stake in Sol de Janeiro, valuing the company at US$450 million.

+In April 2026, brand cofounder Heela Yang stepped down as CEO and was succeeded by Jordan Saxemard.

 Spider pheromone hoax

 In December 2023, a review of a Sol de Janeiro moisturizer went viral, claiming it attracted spiders.
 Other users backed up this claim by saying the cream contained pheromones sexually attracting male spiders.
-Sol de Janeiro later denied the rumors, along with experts labeling it unlikely to be true.
+Sol de Janeiro later denied the rumors, and experts labeled it unlikely.

 Marketing

-TikTok had a major effect on the brand's business, collaborating with social media influencers such as Katie Fang.
+TikTok had a major effect on the brand's business, collaborating with social media influencers such as Ellyza Nelson.
 Euphoria star Barbie Ferreira was chosen as a brand ambassador in 2023.

+Klitos Teklos served as interim chief creative officer at Sol de Janeiro through 2026 before becoming Tory Burch's first chief brand officer.